nullgemm/globuf/readme.md

 Note the macOS platform worked perfectly before the final cleanup was done, so maybe it's worth comparing the `master` and `experimental_macos` branches.

+## Known issues
+The following issues are known cannot be fixed:
+ - `Windows` Direct2D contexts blink during resize operations This is a known limit of Microsoft's APIs, we can't do much about it
+ - `Windows` The mouse cursor does not change to reflect the resize operations This is a known limit of the hack used in globox to work around the limitations of Microsoft's APIs.
+Other hacks exist that preserve the expected behaviour but rely on timers, which we do not find acceptable.
+ - `Windows` Snap-Drag mechanisms are not available Microsoft does not expose an API to control Snap-Drag, and the aforementioned hack used to provide a consistent event-loop behaviour across platforms prevents us from getting access to it normally.
+ - `macOS` Window resizing modifiers are not available This is a known limit of the hack used in globox to work around the limitations of Apple's APIs.
+Other hacks exist that preserve the expected behaviour but rely on timers, which we do not find acceptable.
+ - `macOS` Magnetic window positioning is not available Apple does not expose an API to control magnetic window positioning, and the aforementioned hack used to provide a consistent event-loop behaviour across platforms prevents us from getting access to it normally.